Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

             </HELP>

-The :program:`RASSCF` program in |molcas| performs multiconfigurational SCF calculations using the Restricted Active Space :cite:`raspek` or the Generalized Active Space :cite:`gas2011` SCF construction of the wave function.
+The :program:`RASSCF` program in |molcas| performs multiconfigurational SCF calculations using the Complete Active Space (CAS), Restricted Active Space (RAS) :cite:`raspek` or the Generalized Active Space (GAS) :cite:`gas2011` SCF construction of the wave function.
 RASSCF is an extension of the Complete Active Space (CAS) approach, in which the wave function is obtained as a full CI expansion in an active orbital space :cite:`caspek1,Roos:87`.

+Within the :program:`RASSCF` program in |molcas| Stochastic-CASSCF calculations can be performed :cite:`limanni2016`.
+This method allows for CASSCF calculations with a large active space selection (calculations with 40 electrons and 40 orbitals have been reported) :cite: `limanni2016, limanni2018, limanni2019`.

 The RASSCF method is based on a partitioning of the occupied molecular orbitals into the following groups: